-The economic crisis of 2008 and the bursting of the bubble affected the real estate and construction sectors considerably, and one of its main consequences was that banks were left with a lot of real estate due to foreclosures and defaults.
+The economic crisis of 2008 and the bursting of the bubble affected the real estate and construction sectors considerably, and one of its main consequences was that banks were left with a lot of real estates due to foreclosures and defaults.

 This data serves as a reference: in 2012 alone, some of the most important entities in Spain such as Bankia, Banco de Valencia, Banco Sabadell or La Caixa, added more than 50,000 homes in stock for a value that exceeded 15,000 million of euros.